Free UCI-Compatible Chess Programs for the Stockfish Engine

 Computers rule and humans drool in the world of chess.
 Since the moment Deep Blue beat Garry Kasparov, the abyss of skill between human and computers has been getting wider.
-Nowadays, every avid chess enthusiast can download a chess program and watch intense chess battles being played with precision and skill beyond which even the top grandmasters dream of, and it can easily be done for free, provided you already have a computer and internet connection.
+Nowadays, every avid chess enthusiast can download a chess program and watch intense chess battles being played with precision and skill beyond the dreams of even the top grandmasters, and it can easily be done for free (provided you already have a computer and an internet connection).

 Why You Need a GUI to Use a UCI Chess Engine

 The concept of an interaction between a chess engine and its GUI is really quite easy to understand.
 Here's an analogy that best explains it: Let’s say this UCI chess engine was a car engine.
 This engine wouldn't do any good without the rest of the car.
 You need wheels, a place to sit, a steering wheel, brakes, etc., or it would just be a worthless piece of junk.
 The same goes for the UCI chess engine.
 The GUI program provides a way for the user to interact with the engine, which does all the work and is always 20–30 moves ahead of you.

 There are many different GUIs to choose from, some paid and some free.
 This article focuses on the free ones.
 Remember that all GUIs have their own pros and cons.
 I personally use all of the GUIs mentioned here, because I like to use at least a feature or two on each one: